zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Anyway, back to our dialogue.
 Celeste says, “It’s a  family name,” meaning Ezekiel is a name that other people in Celeste’s fa mily have had.
 People often name their children using names from their family –  that their grandfather had or that some other relative or member of the family ha s had.
 Celeste says, “I was trying to appease my parents.”
 “To appease” (appeas e) normally means to try to make someone happy who is otherwise upset or angry – to do something that will stop the person from being angry.

 Celeste perhaps thinks that her parents will be ang ry if she doesn’t name her child after one of the members of Celeste’s family.
 “To name after” means to give someone the same name as someone else.
 For example,  my brother Frank, or Francis, was named after my grandfather, who also h ad the name Francis.
 “To be named after” means to give someone the same name  as someone else.
 It could be someone in your family.
-It could be someon e famous, someone that perhaps your parents like – an actor or a poet or t he postman, the guy who delivers your mail.
+It could be someon e famous, someone that perhaps your parents like – an actor or a poet or the postman, the guy who delivers your mail.
 Who knows?

 Celeste says she was trying to appease her parents by giving the baby the family name of Ezekiel.
 She says, “They’ve been suggesting  a lot of family names.”
 “They” here means her parents.
 “We could call him b y a nickname, maybe ‘Zeke.’”
 A “nickname” (nickname) is an informal nam e that you use instead of your full name.
 Sometimes it’s a shorter version of  your full name.
 Someone